Read Philosophers or Philosophy with voice, context, and method in the same frame.

 Prompt 3: Provide 5 cases in which a philosopher introduced an incorrect idea that became so entrenched it took excessive time to introduce the correction.

-The anchors here are Benefits of Focusing on Philosophers, Dangers of Focusing on Philosophers, and Benefits of Focusing on Philosophical Concepts.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Benefits of Focusing on Philosophers, Dangers of Focusing on Philosophers, and Benefits of Focusing on Philosophical Concepts in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Aristotle’s Geocentric Universe